iltommi/qdb-documentation/source/1.1.3/reference/qdb_httpd.rst

  * The web server can be stopped and started at any time without any information loss.
  * All content provided by the web server, whether HTML or JSON, is *real time*.

+Multiple web bridges can be installed and run simultaneously for redundancy, but only one web bridge is needed to monitor the entire cluster.

 Launching the qdb_httpd daemon